Article Table Of Contents

-Wrapping Up The Best Of The Best In Illinois
+Wrapping Up The Best Places When It Comes To Living In Illinois

 If you're looking at areas in Illinois with the best economic situations, where there's lower than average crime, and a lot to do, this is an accurate list.

 Western Springs made a strong showing to take in the overall number one spot for the best place to live in Illinois for 2019.